Borealis-BioModeling/aurora-biomodeling-app/README.md

-# aurora-biomodeling-app
+# Aurora BioModeling App

-Python-based web app for biomodel construction, simulation, and analysis.
+The _Aurora BioModeling App_ is a Python-based web app for bio-model construction, simulation, and analysis.